cce-bigdataintro-1160/winter2020-site/8-ml.md

 ### scikit-learn
 * [sklearn tutorial](http://scipy-lectures.org/packages/scikit-learn/index.html#introduction-problem-settings): tutorial showing how to use python and sklearn to solve ML problems
-* [sci-kit learn testimonials](https://scikit-learn.org/stable/testimonials/testimonials.html): Non-exhaustive list of companies using sci kit learn

-* The scikit-learn project started as scikits.learn, a Google Summer of Code project, now under active community development.
-It's widely used as one of the simplest and most effective tools to practice Machine Learning
+* It's widely used as one of the simplest and most effective tools to practice Machine Learning
 * It's based on numpy and pandas, making it easy to use and compatible with matplotlib and seaborn.
 Between it's advantages it's based on fairly high level concepts with an easy to use interface
 * sklearn has [estimators](http://scipy-lectures.org/packages/scikit-learn/index.html#a-recap-on-scikit-learn-s-estimator-interface) that expose a standardized interface for each ML algorithm
-* Handles most modern ML algorithms, except Deep Learning, where Tensor Flow, Keras and PyTorch take place
+* Handles most modern estatistical learning algorithms, but doesn't cover Deep Learning(done by Tensor Flow, Keras and PyTorch)

 ### Acquiring and loading data
-* [Loading External Datasets](https://scikit-learn.org/stable/datasets/index.html#external-datasets): sklearn recommended ways to load datasets

-* Generally, scikit-learn works on any numeric data stored as numpy arrays or scipy sparse matrices.
+* Generally, scikit-learn works on any numeric data stored as numpy arrays .
 Other types that are convertible to numeric arrays such as pandas DataFrame are also acceptable
-* Using one of the many pandas read methods is a great start: 'read_csv', 'read_excel', 'read_html', 'read_json', 'read_parquet', 'read_sql', 'read_sql_query', 'read_sql_table' and 'read_table'.
-Besides these there are other libs capable of loading virtually any type of data!
+* Using one of the many pandas read methods is a great start: 'read_csv', 'read_html', 'read_json'
+ * Too small datasets can lead to biases and consequently invalid prediction models
 * Data has to be large enough to allow algorithms to converge, but handling large volumes of data can be cumbersome.
-Ideal size is on a case-by-case basis, but should be as little as necessary.
+* Ideal size is on a case-by-case basis, but should be as little as necessary.
-* Too small datasets can lead to biases and consequently invalid prediction models
 * For the class and project we'll now [load our data straight from sklearn sample datasets](http://scipy-lectures.org/packages/scikit-learn/index.html#loading-the-iris-data-with-scikit-learn), as that data has been already prepared for running ml algorithms

 1. For this exercise we'll use one of the following datasets: boston, cancer, diabetes, wine or iris